e22m4u/js-trie-router/README.md

 });
 ```

-If the `ServerResponse` has been sent manually, then the return
+If the `ServerResponse` has been sent manually, then a return
-value will be ignored.
+value of the route handler will be ignored.

 ```js
 router.defineRoute({